pyrossh/rust-embed/utils/readme.md

 # Rust Embed Utilities

-The utilities used by rust-embed and rust-embed-impl lie here.
+The utilities used by rust-embed-for-web and rust-embed-for-web-impl lie here.